docker/docs/install/dtr-ami-byol-launch.md

     From the Docker Trusted Registry Administration web interface, select "Settings" and then "License".
 Under the "Apply a new license" heading select "Choose File".
 Select your downloaded license file and click "Save and restart".

-> **Note:** Restarting your Trusted Registry from the DTR Administration web interface, or as part of the above procedures, does not restart the EC2 instance.
+> **Note:** Restarting your Trusted Registry from the Trusted Registry Administration web interface, or as part of the above procedures, does not restart the EC2 instance.
 Therefore, the Public IP and Public DNS of the EC2 instance does not change.

-Log into the DTR Administration web interface and change the default password for the "admin" account from the "Auth" tab on the "Settings" page.
+Log into the Trusted Registry Administration web interface and change the default password for the "admin" account.
+Navigate to Settings > Auth.

 Your Docker Trusted Registry server is now ready for use.

 ## Next Steps

-For more information on using DTR, go to the
+For more information on using Trusted Registry, go to the [User's Guide](https://docs.docker.com/docker-trusted-registry/userguide/).
-[User's Guide](https://docs.docker.com/docker-trusted-registry/userguide/).